foxrain4/computer-languages-intro/README template list.md

 Let the site’s CSS handle the final look, but structure content cleanly using headings (##), lists, and quotes.

 🚫 DON'Ts
-Don’t use full-width or heavy text blocks
-Large, unbroken text walls are harder to read and digest.

-Avoid unnecessary bolding or highlighting of game names Let them flow as examples rather than focal points.

 Don’t include broken or placeholder links
 Remove or comment out future pages until they’re ready.

-Skip unnecessary headers like “Examples in Games” if not relevant Only include structured sections that fit the topic.

 Don’t overcrowd the page
 Keep it light—2–4 short sections is enough for most intros.